 - Compact design with nestled blades for easy storage

-- Convenient holding cup with measurements to catch fresh spirals
+- Convenient catch tray to hold fresh spirals

 - Top of the line